beckybai/reinforcement_learning_pytorch/README.md

 In order to read easily and debug easily, every algorithm has its independent Agent and its playground(the interaction with the environment), so some functions may be repeatative.
 When finishing all the necessary algorithm, I will rebuild the whole structure.
 Different agents inheritant from a public agent.

+## All the pseudocode and the result can be found in "notes.pdf".